Postorgasmic illness syndrome: Epidemiology

 The prevalence of POIS is unknown.
 POIS is listed as a rare disease by the American National Institutes of Health and the European Orphanet.
 It is thought to be underdiagnosed and underreported.
 POIS seems to affect mostly men from around the world, of various ages and relationship statuses.

 Women

 It is possible that a similar disease exists in women, though, as of 2016, there is only one documented female patient.

+Dealing with the condition

+For most people affected, symptoms occur regularly after ejaculation.
+Many therefore minimize the frequency of sexual intercourse and masturbation, or even avoid them altogether.
+Most affected individuals plan the timing of sexual intercourse so that the subsequent symptoms have as little impact as possible on their work, studies, or social life.
+Many men who suffer from POIS worry about their relationship with their sexual partners and report feelings of guilt.